Moeketsi17/Random-stuff/README.md

 # Random-stuff
-collection of radom code that i like but will never use
+collection of radom code that I think I'll use but will never use